Case study: Innovative tools for peace from Cyprus

 “Sustainable peace does not only require political agreement but also grassroots support.
 Inclusive and participatory peace processes enhance the chances of sustainable solutions that allow conflict to be channeled through democratic and legal institutions” concludes the study.

-The full case study with detailed descriptions and statistics can be found ici.
+The full case study with detailed descriptions and statistics can be found ici (en anglais).
 La Construction de la Paix en Pratique is a series of case studies produced by Interpeace, with the purpose of capturing results and sharing innovations from its peacebuilding programmes worldwide.